Clinical Prediction Rules: improving clinical decision-making and patient care

 How can I apply?

-Clinical Prediction Rules will run as an accredited short course in May 2022.
-It will also be available for students joining the MSc in EBHC Medical Statistics in 2022/23, and so provides an ideal stepping-stone for students who are considering applying to that programme.
+Clinical Prediction Rules will run as an accredited short course in May 2023.
+It will also be available for students joining the MSc in Evidence-Based Health Care in 2023, and so provides an ideal stepping-stone for students who are considering applying to that programme.

 To start your application now, click here: Short Course Application Form Department for Continuing Education, University of Oxford

-Pleas note: The last date for receipt of complete applications is 5pm Friday 18th March 2022.
+Please note: The last date for receipt of complete applications is 5pm Friday 28th April 2023.
 Regrettably, late applications cannot be accepted.